View products that support dmairfield.org

 "Art Goebel's Own Story" Cover

-Edited by G.W.
-Hyatt, none of Goebel’s words have been changed in this new, augmented edition.
+Edited by your Webmaster, none of Goebel’s words have been changed in this new, augmented edition.
 From Foreword to Chapter Eleven the story, typeset and images are faithful reproductions of Goebel’s original 1929 book.
-The cover art, left,is based on the original cover of Goebel's slim, autobiographical volume.
+The cover art, left, is based on the original cover of Goebel's slim, autobiographical volume.
 The smudges and scrapes of age have been left for you to enjoy.

-Goebel's is the language that dilates for us the life of the Golden Age aviation entrepreneur, who used his aviation exploits to build a business around his passion.
+Goebel's language expands for us the life of the Golden Age aviation entrepreneur, who used his aviation exploits to build a business around his passion.
 We also get to SEE what things were like.
 His book brings us 47 black and white images of people and airplanes that have not enjoyed the light of day for nearly 80 years.

 He had prodigious skills as a pilot, yet his book emphasizes a more fundamental character strength from which arose all success in his life: careful, thoughtful, exhaustive analysis and preparation

 This is a rare volume.
-Originals are available at only three libraries in the United States as of the publication date of thisOldairfield.com® 21st Century Edition.
-Now you can have your own copy!
+Originals are available to borrow from only three libraries in the United States.
+Now you can have your own copy! .

 ---o0o---